prefrontalcortex/ScriptableRenderPipeline/com.unity.render-pipelines.universal/Documentation~/index.md

 * XBox One
 * PlayStation4
 * Nintendo Switch
+* WebGL
 * All current VR platforms

 The Universal Render Pipeline is available via two templates: Universal RP and Universal RP-VR.
 The  Universal RP-VR comes with pre-enabled settings specifically for VR.
 The documentation for both render pipelines is the same.
 For any questions regarding Universal RP-VR, see the Universal RP documentation.

 **Note:**  Built-in and custom Lit Shaders do not work with the Universal Render Pipeline.
-Instead, Universal RP has a new set of standard shaders.
-If you upgrade a current Project to Universal RP, you can upgrade built-in shaders to the new ones.
+Instead, Universal RP has a new set of standard Shaders.
+If you upgrade a current Project to Universal RP, you can [upgrade built-in Shaders to the Universal RP ones](upgrading-your-shaders.md).

-**Note:** Projects made using Universal RP are not compatible with the High Definition Render Pipeline or the built-in Unity rendering pipeline.
+**Note:** Projects made using Universal RP are not compatible with the High Definition Render Pipeline or the Built-in Unity render¢pipeline.
 Before you start development, you must decide which render pipeline to use in your Project.